exclamaforte/hugegrad/README.md

-Yet Another Machine Learning Framework
+Do it bigly with the hottest new C++ ML Framework.

 Mostly for learning.
-Might do some interesting things eventually.